wcravens/squirrel_squibble/Sandbox/Redux-Toolkit_Essentials-Tutorial/Part-6_Performance_and_Normalizing_Data.md

 `createSelector` takes one or more "input selector" functions as argument, plus an "output selector" function.
 When we call `selectPostsByUser(state, userId)`, `createSelector` will pass all of the arguments into each of our input selectors.
 Whatever those input selectors return becomes the arguments for the output selector.

+### Investigating the Posts List

+If we review the profiler while clicking on the reaction items, we'll see that the whole posts list re-renders every time.
+Reacts default mode is to re-render all children when a parent changes.

+When one post is editted it creates a new posts array.
+Since the posts array was a new refrence, `<PostList>` re-rendered all of the `<PostExcerpt>` components as well.

+A few options to correct this behavior:

+- Use `React.memo()` to wrap a component that will memoize props and only re-render when the props have changed.
+-